Oral and maxillofacial surgery: United Kingdom and Europe

 In countries such as the UK and most of Europe, it is recognised as a specialty of medicine with a degree in medicine and an additional degree in dentistry being compulsory.
 The scope of practice is mainly head and neck cancer, microvascular reconstruction, craniofacial surgery and cranio-maxillofacial trauma, skin cancer, facial deformity, cleft lip and palate, craniofacial surgery, TMJ surgery and cosmetic facial surgery.

-In the UK, Maxillofacial surgery is a specialty of the Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh.
-Intercollegiate Board Certification is provided through the JCIE, and is the same as Plastic Surgery, ENT, General Surgery, Orthopaedics, Paediatric Surgery, Neurosurgery and Cardiothoracic Surgery.
+In the UK, maxillofacial surgery is a specialty of the Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh.
+Intercollegiate Board Certification is provided through the JCIE, and is the same as plastic surgery, ENT, general surgery, orthopaedics, paediatric surgery, neurosurgery and cardiothoracic surgery.

-The FRCS (Fellowship of the Royal College of Surgeons) is the specialist exam at the end of surgical training, and is required to work as a Consultant Surgeon in Maxillofacial Surgery.
+The FRCS (Fellowship of the Royal College of Surgeons) is the specialist exam at the end of surgical training, and is required to work as a Consultant Surgeon in maxillofacial surgery.

-Canada, Asia, and Scandinavia
+In the EU, OMFS is defined within Directive 2005/36 on professional qualifications (updated 2021).
+The two OMFS specialties are 'dual degree' dental, oral, and maxillofacial surgery (DOMFS) and 'single medical degree' maxillofacial surgery (MFS).
+In some cases a dental degree may be required to enter specialty training but in all cases the medical degree must be obtained before starting OMFS specialty training.

+In Poland, maxillofacial surgery has always been dominated by dentists and still the majority of current OMFS trainees are dental graduates.

+Since 2019, Norway switched from dual degree requirement for maxillofacial surgery to medical degree only.
+Similarly, Sweden has started several maxillofacial surgery training programs for medical graduates.

+Canada and Asia

-In Canada, Asia, and Scandinavia (Sweden, Finland, Denmark, Norway) oral and maxillofacial surgery is also recognized as a dental specialty and requires a degree in dentistry prior to surgical residency training.
+In Asia, oral and maxillofacial surgery is also recognized as a dental specialty and requires a degree in dentistry prior to surgical residency training.
 The Canadian model is the same as the model used in the United States of America.

+Pakistan

+In Pakistan, OMFS is recognized as a specialty of dentistry which requires FCPS from CPSP after 4 years BDS degree and a one-year housejob.
+The candidate has to pass FCPS-1 in order to commence their training followed by PGMI Exam (not in all cases).